What’s the Difference Between a Keloid and a Piercing Bump?

 At-Home Tips for Piercing Bumps

-For most simple piercing bumps:
+For most simple piercing bumps and lumps:

-• Clean your piercing daily with a sterile saline solution or gentle cleanser recommended by your dermatologist.
+• Clean your piercing daily with a sterile saline solution or a gentle cleanser recommended by your dermatologist.

-• Avoid applying heavy creams or makeup near the piercing as well as harsh chemicals like hydrogen peroxide.
+• Avoid applying heavy creams or makeup near the piercing, as well as harsh chemicals like hydrogen peroxide.

 • Use a clean, soft cloth to gently pat the area dry after cleaning.

-• Avoid excessive friction by switching to hypoallergenic jewelry if your current piece irritates the skin and avoid touching or rotating your jewelry frequently.
+• Avoid excessive friction by switching to hypoallergenic jewelry if your current piece irritates the skin surface.

 • Maintain a healthy diet and good hydration to support the natural healing process.